appcela/grails3-cors-interceptor-spring-security-rest-sample-app/README.md

 ## Working with Spring Security REST Plugin

-The Spring Security REST plugin is based on Spring Security Core plugin, so the required settings to get grails3-cores-interceptor working are basically the same with just few differences.
+The Spring Security REST plugin is based on Spring Security Core plugin, so the required settings to get grails3-cores-interceptor working are basically the same with just a few differences.

 ### 1. Add Plugin Dependency*